IAE V2500

-The maintenance, repair, and operations market for V2500 is close to US$3 billion as of 2015.
+The maintenance, repair, and operations market for the V2500 is close to US$3 billion as of 2015.

 Development

-Rolls-Royce based the 10-stage HP compressor on a scale-up of the RC34B eight-stage research unit used in the RB401-06 Demonstrator Engine, but with two additional stages added to the front and rear of the compressor spool.
-Pratt & Whitney developed the combustor and the 2-stage air-cooled HP turbine, while the Japanese Aero Engine Corporation provided the LP compression system.
-MTU Aero Engines were responsible for the 5-stage LP turbine and Fiat Avio designed the gearbox.
+Rolls-Royce based the ten-stage high-pressure compressor on an eight-stage run in the RB401 in the mid 1970s followed by a nine-stage run in the RJ.500.
+The V.2500 would use ten stages, with the first four with variable stators, giving a pressure ratio of 20:1.
+A single-stage booster was also part of the original configuration.
+Serious handling problems (inability to accelerate without surging) with this arrangement resulted in a redesigned compression system.
+The pressure ratio was reduced to 16:1 which needed a fifth variable stage and revised blading in the rear stages.
+Two extra booster stages were required to restore the original overall pressure ratio.
+A fourth booster stage would be added after the initial variant entered service.
+Pratt & Whitney developed the combustor and the two-stage air-cooled high-pressure turbine, while the Japanese Aero Engine Corporation provided the low-pressure compression system.
+MTU Aero Engines were responsible for the five-stage low-pressure turbine and Fiat Avio designed the gearbox.

-In 1989, its unit cost was US$ million, US$M today.
+In 1989, its unit cost was US$ million.
 The 4,000th V2500 was delivered in August 2009 to the Brazilian flag carrier TAM and installed on the 4,000th Airbus A320 family aircraft, an A319.
 In early 2012, the 5,000th V2500 engine was delivered to SilkAir, and IAE achieved 100 million flying hours.
 Six years later, in June 2018, over 7,600 engines were delivered and the V2500 achieved 200 million flight hours on 3,100 aircraft in service.